 We are not in Kansas anymore, Toto! – Southeast Tornadoes: Pensacola, FL

 With the recent weather in Pensacola, I have been reminded that we can have severe weather down south that does not have a name like Erin, Opal, Katrina or Ivan.
-There were some 400 homes http://www.pnj.com/story/weather/2016/02/24/escambia-sr-begin-assess-damage/80846756/ damaged in Escambia and Santa Rosa counties.
+There were some 400 homes http://www.pnj.com/story/weather/2016/02/24/escambia-sr-begin-assess-damage/80846756/ damaged in Escambia and Santa Rosa counties from tornadoes.
 The damage to Pensacola will be restored and the buildings and lives will hopefully come back stronger.

 I really got to thinking about the nature of the building stock here in the county http://abc3340.com/news/local/gallery/aerial-video-of-pensacola-tornado-damage and the improvements to the building code that have been enacted over the last decades.
 I expect to further research the effects of this 8-mile tornado track ranging from EF- 1, 2 & 3 http://wkrg.com/2016/02/24/pensacola-ef-3-tornado-track-and-ratings/ in severity and compare how different buildings survived the damage based on their design and construction.
 The reality is that the majority of this portion of the Upside of Florida was older construction and as such more susceptible to damage.
 The Grand Baroque, badly damaged and made famous from many of the reports on the storm, happened to be a building that I topped out the pilings as a carpenter back in 1986 or so.